ros-controls/ros2_controllers/joint_trajectory_controller/doc/trajectory.rst

 * Quintic: Position, velocity and acceleration are specified: Guarantees continuity at the acceleration level.

-Trajectories with velocity fields only or acceleration fields only are accepted, if ``allow_integration_in_goal_trajectories`` is true.
+Trajectories with velocity fields only, velocity and acceleration only, or acceleration fields only can be processed and are accepted, if ``allow_integration_in_goal_trajectories`` is true.
 Position (and velocity) is then integrated from velocity (or acceleration, respectively) by Heun's method.

 Visualized Examples
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^